Fadi-AlMasalmah/bayesopt4ros/branch_comments.md

-toRos2Manual branch is to based on myClients branch: the goal is to port to ros2 manually.
+no_ros_bayesopt branch is a branch to make some py notebooks that doesn't need ROS actions to run the BO algorithm, which makes it possible to use in python simulated environments.